 iv) Response Block

-We have searched the comment block in step 3 similarly we have to do for required blocks and drag and drop them to the canvas.
+We have searched for the comment block in step 3 similarly we have to do so the other required blocks and drag and drop them onto the canvas.

 Demonstrating Drag and Drop of Rest call Block to Canvas

 Demonstrating Drag and Drop of Method Block into Canvas

 By default, we would have GET as the HTTP method.
 Change it to POST by clicking the drop-down present in the method block.

 Demonstrating Drag and Drop of URI Block into Canvas

 In URI Block Enter “https://reqres.in/api/users”

 Demonstrating Drag and Drop of Add Body Block into Canvas

 Now enter the Payload inside the add body block.